dorimolnar/nuclei_segmentation/README.md

 - Visualize intermediate results (masks, outlines, classification colors)

 This is useful for exploring how parameters affect segmentation or for creating custom visualizations.

+Remark: Parallelizing the watershed segmentation brings a 5-6x improvement.